We tried it, here's what we think

 Since the death of iTunes, third parties have arisen to offer even more services than the original program ever did.
 Take the time to evaluate the different options and decide which one best suits your needs.
 If you want something to totally backup all of your files, you will need to spring for a premium version.

 On the other hand, if you just want to save a few specific files from your iPhone to your computer, MobiMover is a fantastic choice.
-Help Desk Geek has negotiated a fantastic 60% discount for readers of the site.
+Help Desk Geek has negotiated a fantastic time-limited 60% discount for readers of the site.
 Simply go here and enter the code ENYTB60.